haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 #### Building Robots

 This is the simplest part and requires almost no additional work here.
 Robots are added in for you automatically and have their base initialized at 0.
 You can specify the default robot(s) added in via the init function.
-It is also strongly recommended to use proper typing to indicate which robots are supported and could be available.
-In PushCube this is done as so by adding class attributes / typing.
+In PushCube this is done as so by adding `SUPPORTED_ROBOTS` to ensure users can only run your task with the selected robots.
+You can further add typing if you wish to the `agent` class attribute.

 ```python
 from mani_skill.agents.robots import Fetch, Panda, Xmate3Robotiq